Important Data Protection

 Q: Why do you use them when I have applied to your organisation?

-A: Although you have applied to Magellan Homeloans and we will check our own records, we will also contact CRAs to get information on your credit behaviour with other organisations.
+A: Although you have applied to Magellan Homeloans and we will check our own records.
+We will also contact CRAs to get information on your credit behaviour with other organisations and FPAs to prevent fraud and money-laundering and to verify your identity.
 This will help us make the best possible assessment of your overall situation before we make a decision.

 Q: Where do they get the information?

 A: From publicly available information, including:

 - The Electoral Register from Local Authorities

 - Bankruptcy (and other similar orders) from the Insolvency Service.

 - Fraud information may also come from fraud prevention agencies.

 - Credit information comes from information on applications to banks, building societies, credit card companies etc. and also from the conduct of those accounts.